-Thursday Mostly sunny.
-Patchy fog near the coast early this morning.
-Winds W/SW 25 to 35 km/h turning S/SE in the late morning then becoming light in the late evening.
-Daytime maximum temperatures 21 to 26.
-Large and powerful surf conditions in the evening are expected to be hazardous for coastal activities such as rock fishing, swimming and surfing.
+Monday Clear.
+Winds SE/SW 15 to 20 km/h becoming light in the evening.
+Large and powerful surf conditions are expected to be hazardous for coastal activities such as rock fishing, swimming and surfing.

 Tuesday Mostly sunny.
 Patchy fog in the north in the early morning.
 Winds NW 15 to 20 km/h turning W 20 to 30 km/h in the late morning.

 Wednesday Partly cloudy.
 Winds W/NW 20 to 30 km/h.